 Soc 219.
 Social Problems.
 Analysis of causes and consequences of and possible solutions to social problems.
 Issues include such topics as poverty, racial and gender discrimination, crime, population, environment, prostitution, pornography, sexual orientations, and problems of family and work.
-Prerequisite: a gateway course.
+Prerequisite: Soc 164.

 Soc 222.
 World Ethnographies.
-Examines vastly different cultures from around the world through the reading and study of ethnography - richly descriptive and analytic accounts of particular cultures.
+Examines vastly different cultures from around the world through the reading and study of ethnography-richly descriptive and analytic accounts of particular cultures.
 Identical to Anth 222.
-Prerequisite: Anth 162, or a gateway sociology course.
+Prerequisite: Anth 162 or Soc 164.
 Satisfies Other Cultures LADR.

 Soc 225.
 Sociology of Families.
 Systems analysis of marriages and families; diversity of family types; mate selection processes; changing functions, structures, and roles; socio-legal issues; elements of healthy and dysfunctional families; break-up and reconstitution; and family policy.
-Prerequisite: a gateway course or GndS 111.
+Prerequisite: Soc 164 or GndS 111.